Emily Rooney: Controversy

-On March 29, 2021, a public letter signed by over 700 filmmakers was sent to PBS president Paula Kerger, was organized by Beyond Inclusion, a BIPOC-led collective of non-fiction filmmakers, executives, and others.
-The letter was in response to recent conversations sparked by Grace Lee's essay for the Ford Foundation's Creative Futures series, and Kerger's public response to it.
+On March 29, 2021, a public letter organized by Beyond Inclusion, a BIPOC-led collective of non-fiction filmmakers, executives, and other artistic figures was signed by over 700 filmmakers and sent to PBS president Paula Kerger.
+The letter was in response to then-recent conversations sparked by Grace Lee's essay for the Ford Foundation's Creative Futures series, and Kerger's public response to it.
 The letter asked how much funding and airtime filmmaker Ken Burns had received over the years in comparison to BIPOC filmmakers, and demanded access to specific data about equity across the board.
 On April 2, 2021, during a Beat the Press episode discussing the PBS letter, the six-hour documentary Hemingway by Ken Burns, and the five-hour documentary Asian Americans from Renee Tajima-Peña, Rooney remarked, "I didn't see Asian Americans but there's a possibility it wasn't as good as some of Ken Burns' films."
 At the end of the show, she stated, "regardless of what this group says, it's resentment that a white guy [Burns] is getting all this time".

 On April 14, a letter was sent to WGBH from a New England group of filmmakers that grew out of the Documentary Producers Alliance-Northeast in solidarity with Beyond Inclusion, also condemning Rooney’s comments.
 In reply, WGBH general manager Pam Johnston issued a statement: "Emily Rooney's comments on the April 2 edition of Beat the Press did not meet WGBH's standards for opinion journalism, or our commitment to being an anti-racist organization that respects all people."
 In a follow-up letter dated April 16, the regional group now referred to as Filmmakers in Solidarity pointed out the urgent need to address the lack of diverse voices in public media locally, as well as nationally.
 On April 16, she issued a pre-recorded apology at the start of Beat the Press, saying that her remarks were "uninformed, dismissive, and disrespectful" and while her "intention was to offer further balance to the discussion" she acknowledged "my comments did not accomplish that and instead I crossed a line."

 Asian Americans, from series producer Renee Tajima-Peña, won a Peabody Award in June 2021.